Film Information

 Year:

 Curriculum links: This case study can be used for those studying 'American film since 2005: Section B: Comparative Study of Contemporary American Independent Cinema (post 2005) - Mainstream film’ on the WJEC AS/A-level specification.
+Other case studies for films included in this module on the WJEC A-Level Film Studies exam specification, include Frances Ha and Winter’s Bone.

 Ava DuVernay’s Selma (2014) is a powerful historical drama based on the events of the Selma to Montgomery voting rights marches of 1965.
 The film dramatises these events through the lens of Dr. Martin Luther King and narrates the political and personal struggles that he and his community faced in order to use their activism to make meaningful change.

-Although the original viewing team agreed that the film should be rated 12A, some of the classification issues, particularly the violence and racism, registered quite strongly and, the team recommended that the film be viewed again by Senior Examiners to confirm the proposed 12A rating.
+Selma was viewed on 5 December 2014 by two Compliance Officers.
+It was submitted without a category request.
+However, the film was not classified until 15 December 2014 because the film required further viewing by senior members of the BBFC before a decision could be reached.
+Although the original viewing team agreed that the film should be rated 12A, some of the classification issues, particularly the violence and racism, registered quite strongly and, the team recommended that the film be viewed again by Senior Examiners to confirm the proposed 12A age rating.
+After the film was seen again, the team confirmed the 12A rating for moderate violence, racist language and infrequent strong language.

-Well, racism is one of the key classification issues in the film.
-At 12A, our Classification Guidelines state that ‘Discriminatory language or behaviour must not be endorsed by the work as a whole.
-Aggressive Discriminatory language or behaviour is unlikely to be acceptable unless clearly condemned’.
+Racism is one of the key classification issues in the film.
+At 12A, our Classification Guidelines state that ‘Discriminatory language or behaviour must not be endorsed by the content as a whole.
+Such behaviour is unlikely to be acceptable if accompanied by violence, unless clearly condemned.’
+In Selma, the issue of racism is clearly condemned by the narrative.
+However, there are several scenes which include aggressive uses of racist language (‘n****r’), as well as scenes of racially motivated violence.

-Other issues include a scene in which Correta Scott King plays her husband a tape that includes a recording of him having sex with another woman; sexual moaning can be heard, albeit briefly.
+Additionally, the strong language (‘f**k’) is infrequent and comfortably contained at the 12A level.
+Other issues include a scene in which Coretta Scott King plays her husband a tape that includes a recording of him having sex with another woman; sexual moaning can be heard, albeit briefly.

-If you want to find out more about how we rate discrimination in films, check out our podcast.
+For further information about the film’s classification issues, read our content advice.
+If you want to find out more about how we rate discrimination in films, check out our handy Guide on the issue.

 Discussion points